amosproj/amos2021ss07-bike-nest/Backend/README.md

 **If you make any changes to the project, the docker containers will have to be rebuilt.
 Also keep in mind that you will have to reinitialize your database containers after making a change to a db schema.
-This can be easily done by calling
+This can be easily done by calling `docker-compose down` before starting the containers.**
-- `docker-compose down`

-before starting the containers.

 ## Debugging

-There are different Dockerfiles for debugging purposes, because the application jars have to be started with remote debugging enabled.
+Because the Spring Application JAR Files have to be started with remote debugging enabled, there is a different Dockerfile for debugging mode.
-These options are

-`-agentlib:jdwp=transport=dt_socket,server=y,suspend=n,address=*:5005` which might have to be copied to your IDE.
+Use these Options in your IDE for Remote Debugging:
+`-agentlib:jdwp=transport=dt_socket,server=y,suspend=n,address=*:5005`

 The port is configured differently for each service, you can look that up inside the Dockerfile_debug.
 Right now the ports are:
 - Bikenest Service => 5005